What Makes You a High-Risk Driver?

 Accidents and Traffic Violations

 Multiple at-fault accidents within three to five years create a clear pattern of risky behavior.
 Even drivers who cause a single serious accident may face high-risk classification depending on the severity and circumstances.
-Learn how an accident affects your car insurance rates and what to expect during renewal.
+At-fault accidents typically push full-coverage premiums to roughly $3,500–$4,500/year nationally in 2026.

 Excessive speeding tickets and frequent moving violations accumulate quickly.
 While one speeding ticket might not trigger high-risk status, three or more violations within a short period demonstrate a pattern insurers won't overlook.
-Most insurers apply a look-back period of three to five years for speeding and moving violations, with surcharges applied throughout that window.
+A single speeding ticket raises rates by an average of 24% nationally in 2026, adding roughly $600/year to a full-coverage policy.
+Most insurers apply a look-back period of three to five years for speeding and moving violations.
+Learn how speeding tickets affect your insurance rates to understand the full impact.

 Insurance Coverage Issues